Thanksgiving Day Disaster: Victims

 Thirteen people were killed on the day of the disaster, with nine more dying in hospitals in the days that followed.
 A 28-year-old man succumbed to his injuries three years after the disaster, bringing the final death toll to 23.
 All of the victims were male, and most were children.

 No physical memorial to the disaster exists, save for a cross at one 12-year-old boy's grave.
 The site of the disaster is now occupied by a UCSF building.

 Aftermath

 Many American newspapers reported the incident on the front page.
 Most of the content in the sports sections was about the game itself.
 The San Francisco Chronicle referred to the event as the "closest and most exciting game of football ever played by the elevens of the two California universities."
 Writers for the student newspapers at both universities also paid little attention to the disaster.
+A trial was held to determine responsibility for the disaster, and its jury declared that the victims were responsible, stating that "no one can be held responsible for their deaths other than themselves".

 The San Francisco Call referred to the incident as "perhaps the most horrifying accident that ever happened in San Francisco".